Change Management Plan What is it with Example and How to Create Yours?

 - Define goals that ride on the momentum

-- Use credibility to change policies and procedures that don’t fit vision.
+- Use credibility to change policies and procedures that don’t fit the vision.

 Step (8): Make Change Stick & Anchor Change in the Corporate Culture